mrdziuban/fs2-io-arrayindexoutofbounds/README.md

-# fs2-io-arrayindexoutofbonds
+# fs2-writeOutputStream

-This is a repository to reproduce an `ArrayIndexOutOfBondsException` using [fs2](https://github.com/typelevel/fs2).
+This is a repository to reproduce an `ArrayIndexOutOfBoundsException` using [fs2.io.writeOutputStream](https://github.com/typelevel/fs2/blob/v3.1.3/io/shared/src/main/scala/fs2/io/io.scala#L105).

 Clone this repository, `cd` into the directory, and run one of the following commands to reproduce the error on either fs2 v2.x or v3.x: